JerryHol/bhconfig/README.md

   - orts for reparing get small gray dot if filtlvl 0 or 1 and tier 4
   - low runes get pinged if fitlvl 0 and tier 6
   - Map lines added for tier 1 and 2 runes
+  - added description for gul and Herb for dclone spawn instructions (slash specific)

 * Tier 6 (ladder reset stuff)
   - demonhide and sharkskin belts ping on early levels
   - crafted caster belt bases ping up to level 80 for filtlvl 0 and 1

 * Shoppables colored (and get pinged if dropped early in leveling process with tier 6) all these are shoppable from acts 1 and 2 normal:
+  - Fixed color on all shoppable items so it's colorblind friendly with stars
   - +2-3 charged bolt staff
   - fcr wands, staves, and scepters
   - 3os large and kite shields